WiLLiAM111333/serverside-botscripts/README.md

 # Botscripts

-Tool to help me host multiple bots on one unix based machine with ease running bash
+**Tool to help me host multiple bots on one unix based machine with ease running bash**

+You will find instructions for how to use this tool for your own machine (if I ever got around to fixing it so it works on any machine and not just my own, who knows really)

 The script can do the following:
   - Update a bot